May 2-4th at Camp Brulé - 9 new Ordeal Members and 3 Brotherhood!

 Current Members are always encouraged to join new members at an Induction Weekend.
 To register please fill out this registration form or register for a season pass to cover them all.

 Our 2014 Fall Fellowship Weekend will be held October 24-26th at Camp Gorton the weekend following the Jamborama.
 This fun filled weekend will provide scouts with oportunities to learn more about the Order, enjoy the fellowship of other arrowmen, play some unusual games, and even provide some physical activiity for those interested.
+Elections for 2015 Lodge Officers will also occur at this event at 3PM.
+If you are interested in running for a lodge office you mush complete the Leadership Intent Declaration form that can be found by clicking here.

 Online registration is avalible here.
 A printed registration and information form can be downloaded here.